 Collaborative Research Grant RFP

 An important component of 4-VA’s mission is improving research competitiveness within the commonwealth by providing funding for faculty to engage in pilot research that could be used as a springboard for subsequent, major grants (e.g., NSF, NIH).
-This aim is consistent with the aims for research and innovation articulated in The Plan for a New Horizon.
+This aim is consistent with the aims for research and innovation articulated in Beyond Boundaries: A 2047 Vision.
 4-VA at Virginia Tech has further articulated a preference for grants that promote or relate to as many of the other three 4-VA aims as possible (instructional models, access, STEM success).
 Proposals are required to involve at least one cross-institution collaboration with a 4-VA partner institution.
 4-VA partner institution faculty involved in proposals will be eligible for complementary funding of up to $5,000 per partner institution involved.
 Grantees who are awarded funding will complete an MOU and be required to comply with 4-VA assessment, reporting, and accountability requirements.
 Please note, funding priority will be given to faculty who have not received 4-VA funding previously.

 Please note that 4-VA funds cannot be used to pay student tuition.
 However, they can be used to pay stipends of graduate students who are already on an assistantship, or wages for graduate/undergraduate students involved in the proposed project.

-Projects may be eligible for ongoing funding with appropriate agreed upon progress and reporting.
+Projects may be eligible for additional funding requests with appropriate agreed upon progress and reporting.